nickchase/k0s/docs/runtime.md

     EOF
     ```

-3. Start and join the worker into the cluster, as normal:
+3. Start and join the worker to the cluster, as normal:

     ```shell
     k0s worker $token
     ```

-4. Register containerd to the Kubernetes side to make gVisor runtime usable for workloads (by default, containerd uses normal runc as the runtime):
+4. Register containerd to Kubernetes to make the gVisor runtime usable for workloads (by default, containerd uses normal runc as the runtime):

     ```shell
     cat <<EOF | kubectl apply -f -